-So, last year, I wrote a blog post discussing the fact that maintaining (and saving) a calendar each year, loaded with notes about my dogs’ health and behavior, helped me identify and “diagnose” (if you will) Otto’s springtime allergies.
-That post (whole-dog-journal.com/blog/-20737-1.html) was published on April 5, 2012, but I had written it a week before... and I was referring to the weeks prior, when I had noticed that Otto was licking and chewing himself.
-Once I consciously noticed this, I first looked for fleas; I couldn’t find a single one, on Otto or any other animal in the house.
-Then I started paying attentionto the sound and sight of Otto chewing himself (as opposed to distractedly saying to him, without even looking away from my computer screen, “Hey, knock it off!” and continuing to work) – and I quickly realized that he was pretty much itchy all day.
+I originally blogged about keeping a dog calendar in April 2013, when I had noticed that Otto was licking and chewing himself.
+Once I consciously registered this fact, I first looked for fleas; I couldn’t find a single one, on Otto or any other animal in the house.
+I started paying attention to the sound and sight of Otto licking his paws or flank (as opposed to distractedly saying to him, without even looking away from my computer screen, “Hey, knock it off!” and continuing to work) – and I realized that he was itchy pretty much all day.
 When he wasn’t licking or chewing himself, he lay down and looked chastened and miserable, rather than restful.

-So, it took roughly three weeks for me to pay enough attention to my poor itchy dog to start treating his springtime allergies, and managing his environment to reduce his exposure to what I believe are the agents to which he is allergic.
-Namely, pollen.
+Sadly, that year, it took me a couple of weeks for me to pay enough attention to my poor itchy dog to start treating his springtime allergies, and managing his environment to reduce his exposure to the agents he seems to be allergic to: namely, pollen.